Kidney Problems in Cats: Symptoms, Causes, and Treatment

 Acute Kidney Injury

 Acute kidney disease happens suddenly and is usually caused by factors that can cause immediate damage to the kidneys.
 These include toxins, infections, and blockages.
-Acute kidney disease typically needs immediate veterinary action to prevent things from getting worse.
-The good news is that with urgent care, the effects of the disease or injury can be reversed and treated.
+AKI generally requires immediate veterinary action.

 1. Toxin Exposure